Joe-Collins-1986/minesweeper/README.md

    ![Username Length](readme_assets/bugs/username/username-length.png)

-   To resolve this a added a while loop that added a space to the end of the username whilst it was less than 10 characters long.
+   To resolve this I added a while loop that added a space to the end of the username whilst it was less than 10 characters long.
 This then presented correctly.

    ![Username Length Two](readme_assets/bugs/username/username-lenth-two.png)